Federal Counterfeiting Defense Attorney – 18 U.S.C. § 2320

 Experienced Federal Criminal Lawyers

-So, if you’ve got one of these cases and you feel like you’re being prosecuted in the wrong way and feel that you’re not being treated the right way, then obviously you’re going to need to get a federal criminal defense attorney on your side.
+So, if you've got one of these cases and feel like you're being prosecuted in the wrong way and feel that you're not being treated the right way, then obviously, you'll need to get a federal criminal defense attorney.

-You’re going to need to get somebody who has done these cases before who can challenge the government, who can negotiate with the government and who can show the government when they’re wrong.
-That’s somebody like me who has been doing this for twenty-five years.
-I have a lot of experience dealing with counterfeit good-related offenses, cases where services are involved.
+You'll need somebody who has done these cases before, who can challenge the government, negotiate with it, and show the government when they're wrong.
+That's somebody like me who has been doing this for twenty-five years.
+I have a lot of experience dealing with counterfeit good-related offenses cases where services are involved.

-So, if you’ve got one of these cases and are being charged at the federal level, there’s an Assistant United States Attorney who’s prosecuting your case or even if it’s at the pre-filing stage where nothing has been filed against you yet.
+So, if you've got one of these cases and are being charged at the federal level, an Assistant United States Attorney is prosecuting your case even if it's at the pre-filing stage where nothing has been filed against you yet.

-However, you know you’re being investigated and you know you’re in trouble and you know you need to start making pre-emptive moves to defend yourself, to help yourself, to get your version of events across to the feds or whoever else is attempting to investigate you, come and sit down and we’ll go over everything under the cloak of the attorney/client privilege in my office and we’ll get this thing moving in the right direction.
-Our defense lawyers in are not here to judge but here to help you get out of such situations.
+However, you know you're being investigated, and you know you're in trouble, and you know you need to start making pre-emptive moves to defend yourself, to help yourself, to get your version of events across to the feds or whoever else is attempting to investigate you, come and sit down.
+We'll go over everything under the cloak of the attorney/client privilege in my office and get this thing moving in the right direction.
+Our defense lawyers are not here to judge but to help you escape such situations.

-Counterfeiting has become common these days and is a serious federal offense that carries heavy penalties depending on the amount and size of operation.
-If you are being charged with counterfeiting you may face up to 20 years in prison and excessive fines and that is why it is very important for you to retain an experienced and aggressive defense attorney.
+Counterfeiting has become common these days and is a serious federal offense that carries heavy penalties depending on the operation's size.
+If you are being charged with counterfeiting, you may face up to 20 years in prison and excessive fines, and that is why you need to retain an experienced and aggressive defense attorney.

-If you are being charged with counterfeiting, it is important to determine the role you played in the operation which makes a difference in the sentencing and fines imposed.
+If you are being charged with counterfeiting, it is important to determine your role in the operation, which makes a difference in the sentencing and fines imposed.
 Contact the federal criminal lawyers at the Hedding Law Firm to review the details of your case.